Trump cancels trip to Latin America, prompting relief and criticism

 “I wanted to meet the U.S. president face to face to debate economic and social policies,” Morales, a critic of Trump, said in a televised comments at a public event.

 The cancellation marked a new first for the United States under Trump, who has relished bucking White House traditions since taking office in January 2017.
-Every Summit of the Americas has been attended by a U.S. president since the first one was held in 1994.
+Every Summit of the Americas has been attended by a U.S. president since the first in 1994.

 Richard Feinberg of the University of California, San Diego, who led Latin America policy in the Clinton White House, called the change in plans a “shocking abandonment of U.S. leadership in our own hemisphere” and said it “leaves a leadership vacuum that others will rush to fill.”